CAPSTONE-2018/foodbank/docs/README.md

  ## Current Status
  The project has been implemented using [Ruby on Rails](http://rubyonrails.org) with a [Postgres](https://www.postgresql.org) database.
 The current version is running on [Heroku](https://radiant-beyond-75664.herokuapp.com/login) (ask me for credentials).
 Updates to the project include
- * the ability to attach files and store them in the database (we have this working inside our rottenpotatoes app but weren't able to implement it inside this app yet)
+ * the ability to attach files and store them in the database (look inside docs>uploadfiles.md to see resources and source code)
  * Hosting the webservice
  * Ability to save forms as a PDF
  * Ability to edit forms